VaibhavPuri26/Vaibhav_Intellewing_Assignment/README.md

 ## Running the Application
 1. Start the Backend Server
+In the backend directory,
+Create a .env file which will contain your data keys( DB_HOST
+DB_USER
+DB_PASSWORD
+DB_NAME
+JWT_SECRET
+)
+Then
-In the backend directory, start the Node.js server.
+start the Node.js server.
 This server provides the API for the CRUD operations.

 Run the backend using ("node server.js")